 Meet Awardees From Across the Defense Enterprise in the DoD Innovator Spotlight Series

-The DoD Innovators Spotlight Series is an opportunity for the public to meet and learn from exceptional DoD scientists & engineers.
-The Office of the Deputy Director of Defense Research and Engineering for Research and Technology awards exceptional personnel throughout the Defense Enterprise in the fields of Research and Development, STEM and Technology Transfer with the following awards:
+The DoD Innovators Spotlight Series is an opportunity for the public to meet and learn from exceptional scientists, engineers and other STEM professionals working across the DoD.
+The Office of the Deputy Chief Technology Officer for Science and Technology, located within the Under Secretary of Defense for Research and Engineering, awards individuals and teams within the DoD civilian workforce in the fields of Research and Development, Technology Transfer and Transition, and STEM Advocacy with the following awards:

 Recent Innovator Awardees

 Los Angeles Air Force Base, El Segundo, CA

 Mr. Jonathan D. Stroud currently serves as the Space Systems Command Deputy Director for STEM Outreach at the Los Angeles Air Force Base in El Segundo, CA. Before joining the United States Space Force as a civilian Guardian, Stroud earned a Bachelor of Science in Electrical Engineering with a concentration in Space Systems from the Virginia Polytechnic Institute.
 He has over four years of service as a Phase 2 Scholar for the Department of Defense’s Science, Mathematics, and Research for Transformation Scholarship-for-Service Program.

 Dr. Gregory Yandek

 Air Force Research Laboratory, Air Force Materiel Command